New details on Chris Cuomo’s role advising brother Andrew

 The attorney general also released transcripts or videos of interviews with several of Cuomo’s key aides and advisors, who described their efforts to defend him against harassment allegations.

-The governor’s former top aide, Melissa DeRosa, wiped away tears as she told investigators about a tense conservation she had in a car with Cuomo when she confronted him about his interactions with a former aide who, Charlotte Bennett, who said she felt like the governor was hitting on her.
+The governor’s former top aide, Melissa DeRosa, wiped away tears as she told investigators about a tense conservation she had in a car with Cuomo when she confronted him about his interactions with a former aide, Charlotte Bennett, who said she felt like the governor was hitting on her.
 Bennett said he also made her uncomfortable with unwanted comments about her experience as a sexual assault survivor.

 “I can’t believe you put yourself in a situation where you would be having any version of this conversation,” DeRosa said, recalling what she said to Cuomo.